ImageMagick/Usage-Markdown/canvas/index.md

 ### Random Noise Tile {#tile_random}

-Because a raw random noise canvas has no edges characteristics to begin with (every pixel color is completely independent of any of its neighbours), you can tile it without worry about edge distortions.
+Because a raw random noise canvas has no edge characteristics to begin with (every pixel color is completely independent of any of its neighbours), you can tile it without worrying about edge distortions.
-Basically it is so extremely random at the pixel level, no edges match to begin with, so we don't lose anything, by tiling.
+Basically, it is so extremely random at the pixel level, no edges match to begin with, so we don't lose anything, by tiling.

-Unfortunately very few situations would use a raw random noise image, as is, for any real purpose.
+Unfortunately, very few situations would use a raw random noise image, as is, for any real purpose.
 It is just so horribly random that it is useless.
-However by modifying the image while preserving its inherent tilability, we can make just about any randomized tile pattern we want.
+However, by modifying the image while preserving its inherent tilability, we can make just about any randomized tile pattern we want.

-For example lets look at the a basic "`-blur`" of the original tile, using the same 'modifying a tile' technique we used in the last example.
+For example, let's look at a basic "`-blur`" of the original tile, using the same 'modifying a tile' technique we used in the last example.

 ~~~
 convert -size 64x64 xc: +noise Random \